 Now that we’ve discussed the ins and outs of drop D tuning, let’s look at the why.

-Firstly, this kind of tuning is very popular when making power chords as it gives you an additional two lower notes and therefore allows for a deeper sound.
+Firstly, this kind of tuning is very popular when forming power chords as it gives you an additional two lower notes and allows for a deeper sound.

-It also allows guitarists to play power chords with a single finger over the same fret, instead of using multiple fingers across multiple frets.
+It also lets guitarists play power chords with a single finger over the same fret, instead of using multiple fingers across multiple frets.
 This makes playing multiple power chords up and down the neck as easy as moving your index finger.

 Drop D tuning also makes it easier for you to play a lower pitch on the guitar.
 This lower pitch has a different sound and is great for singers who naturally have lower voices.